-12.5 The foregoing and clause 13.4(b) state the Customer’s sole and exclusive rights and remedies, and the Supplier’s (including the Supplier’s officers’, employees’, agents’ and sub-contractors’) entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of confidentiality.
+12.5 The foregoing and clause 13.3(b) states the Customer’s sole and exclusive rights and remedies, and the Supplier’s (including the Supplier’s employees’, agents’ and sub-contractors’) entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of confidentiality.

 13. Limitation of Liability

-13.2 Except as expressly and specifically provided in this Agreement:
+13.1 Except as expressly and specifically provided in this agreement:

-(a) the Customer assumes sole responsibility for results obtained from the use of the Services and the Documentation by the Customer, its officers and/or employees, and for conclusions drawn from such use or from any decisions made as a result of any conclusions drawn.
-The Supplier shall have no liability for any damage caused by errors or omissions in any information, instructions or scripts provided to the Supplier by the Customer or its officers/employees or the Customer’s respondents in connection with the Services, or any actions taken by the Supplier at the Customer’s direction or at the direction of the Customer’s officers/employees;
+(a) the Customer assumes sole responsibility for results obtained from the use of the Services and the Documentation by the Customer, and for conclusions drawn from such use.
+The Supplier shall have no liability for any damage caused by errors or omissions in any information, instructions or scripts provided to the Supplier by the Customer in connection with the Services, or any actions taken by the Supplier at the Customer’s direction;

 (c) the Services and the Documentation are provided to the Customer on an “as is” basis.

-13.3 Nothing in this Agreement excludes the liability of the Supplier:
+13.2 Nothing in this agreement excludes the liability of the Supplier:

 (a) for death or personal injury caused by the Supplier’s negligence; or